Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: CMASE Framework

-\paragraph{Cognitive Variables} Cognitive variables include an agent's demographic variables, long-term self-awareness, and short-term situational cognition.
+Cognitive variables include an agent's demographic variables, long-term self-awareness, and short-term situational cognition.
 Demographic variables are sampled directly from the overall distribution provided by the environment and are used during initialization to generate the agent's long-term self-awareness.
-These two properties do not change after initialization to preserve the consistency of the agent's personality.
+These two long-term properties do not change after initialization to preserve the consistency of the agent's personality.

 In each round, when the agent makes a decision, the LLM generates new short-term situational cognition based on the agent's long-term self-awareness and the current context.
-This short-term cognition supports the agent's next decision and is also analyzed to produce its VAD emotional values.
+This cognition is analyzed to produce VAD emotional values, which are then converted into a natural language description.
+This description is fed back to the agent to constrain the direction of its subsequent actions.
+Essentially, the emotional description dictates the logical boundaries for the agent's behavior.
+For example, if the VAD values describe a 'furious' state, the agent is constrained to generate impulsive actions rather than rational responses.
 In addition, when an agent's state changes due to actions or events, its state is appended to the short-term situational cognition so that it can be perceived by the agent itself.